plijnzaad/demultiplex/README.md

 This will create a directory `demultiplex`.
 Make sure that directory is on your `$PATH`.
 If you use the `mismatch.pm` library, make sure that directory is part of your `$PERLLIB`.
+The easiest way is to copy the `env.sh.example` script to e.g. `env.sh`, adjust its contents, and source (using `source env.sh` or `. env.sh`) it prior to running the scripts or using the library.
+For a testrun, do e.g.

+`
+$ mkdir testoutput
+$ ./demultiplex-fastq.pl -m 2 -b testdata/testbarcodes.txt -o testoutput  < testdata/nomismatches.fastq

+`
-To get a usage message on a script, run it script with an `-h` flag.
+To get a usage message on a script, run the script with an `-h` flag.

 This code used to reside in https://plijnzaad@github.com/plijnzaad/phtools, subdirectory `ngs/demultiplex`